1933 – 1970 Foundation and beginnings

 Just in time for the fourth birthday of Sinupret® eXtract, the package got a new look.
 By highlighting “eXtract” and significantly more orange accents, Sinupret® eXtract now also stood out visually from the other products, especially Sinupret® forte.

-The focus moved to Austria three months later: the Michael Popp Institute for new Phyto Entities was established at the University of Innsbruck.
+The focus moved to Austria in 2017: the Michael Popp Institute for new Phyto Entities was established at the University of Innsbruck.
 The aim of the institute is to learn more about the healing power of plants and to produce effective herbal medicines through cutting-edge research.
 The two endowed professorships at the Leopold Franzens University in Innsbruck were funded by the State of Tyrol and the Michael A. Popp nature science foundation.
 Professor Dr. Michael A. Popp and the state of Tyrol are investing a total of around five million euros in the new competence center for natural products research.

 In April 2018 the non-profit foundation (founded as Phytokids Foundation) was renamed the “Natureheart Foundation for Kids.”
 The new name exhibits an additional aspect at the center of the foundation’s work: teaching children about natural skills so that they can understand and respect nature.